Rio Dulce, Guatemala

 What is a typical expat home or apartment like in Rio Dulce?

 "A typical expat home or apartment in Rio Dulce, is often located in a gated community or a secure building for safety.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a large kitchen, and a living area.
 They are often furnished with modern amenities such as air conditioning, high-speed internet, and cable TV.
 Many of these homes also have outdoor spaces like a patio or a balcony, offering stunning views of the surrounding landscape.
 Some even come with a private dock, given the town's location on a river.
 The architecture and interior design often reflect a blend of traditional Guatemalan style and contemporary aesthetics.
-Despite the luxurious features, these homes are usually affordable due to the lower cost of living in Guatemala," remarked one expat who made the move to Rio Dulce.
+Despite the luxurious features, these homes are usually affordable due to the lower cost of living in Guatemala," wrote one member in Rio Dulce.

 What is the average cost of housing in Rio Dulce?